TomShen1234/IoT-Platform/README.md

 **IMPORTANT**: Make sure the `parameterName` (aka `state` and `state2`) do not repeat, that's the unique identifier for each switch!

 For even more devices, just follow the pattern (note the comma at the end of the first closing bracket, that's important).

+Finally allow the webserver to access the physical GPIO pins: `sudo adduser www-data gpio`.

 And... you're done!